Polecats

 The North American polecat, also simply known as the American polecat, or more commonly and misleadingly called the black-footed ferret, is an endangered mustelid once found throughout the western prairies of central North America.
 They were thought to be extinct in 1979 until one was found dead in 1981.
 By the end of the decade, captive breeding programmes were put in place and have helped increase their numbers.(1) Many biologists and conservationists consider Mustela nigripes to be North America’s rarest mammal.(2)

-We decided to call the black-footed ferret the North American polecat on this website, because it became tedious to repeatedly explain that they differ from actual ferrets whenever either species were mentioned.
+We decided to call the black-footed ferret the North American polecat on this website because it became tedious to repeatedly explain that they differ from actual ferrets whenever either species were mentioned.

-Because of their somewhat similar appearance, photos of the North American polecat are sometimes mistaken for a ferret that one keeps as a pet, and their more popular name “black-footed ferret” or especially when shortened to simply “ferret” only adds to the confusion.
-Despite both species belonging to the same genus, the North American polecat is not a ferret—a term in the English language that today almost exclusively applies to the domesticated form of the European polecat.(3)(4)(5)
+Because of their somewhat similar appearance, photos of the North American polecat are sometimes mistaken for a ferret that one keeps as a pet, and their more popular name, “black-footed ferret” (especially when shortened to simply “ferret”) only adds to this confusion.

 Appearance